Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 • Fizzy drinks (gas at altitude is uncomfortable)

 Hydration: Drink plenty of water before and during the day.
-Dehydration amplifies adrenaline side effects — headache, shakiness, nausea.
+Dehydration amplifies adrenaline side-effects — headache, shakiness, nausea.
 Bring a water bottle.
-You won't be able to drink during the actual jump, but pre-hydrating is important especially in tropical Cairns heat.
+Pre-hydrating is important especially in tropical Cairns heat.

-If you're taking motion sickness medication: Take it 30–60 minutes before jump time (not just before — it needs time to absorb).
-Common options: Dramamine, Travel Calm (promethazine-based), ginger capsules (natural option).
-Consult pharmacist for appropriate choice and dosage.
-Avoid antihistamine-based options if they make you drowsy.
+If you're taking motion-sickness medication: Take it 30–60 minutes before jump time.
+Common options: Travel Calm, ginger capsules.
+Consult a pharmacist for appropriate choice and dosage.

-After the jump: Most people are ravenously hungry within 30–60 minutes post-landing.
+After the jump: Most people are very hungry within 30–60 minutes post-landing.
 The adrenaline dump followed by metabolism crash creates real hunger.
-Plan a proper meal post-jump — you'll have earned it.
+Plan a proper meal post-jump.

 Can I bring my phone or camera on the jump?

-This is a frequently asked question with an important safety answer: personal cameras and phones are generally not permitted during freefall, and attempting to bring them creates real safety risks.
-Here's the complete picture:
+The short answer: personal cameras and phones are generally not permitted during freefall, and attempting to bring them creates real safety risks.

-• Wearing smartwatches (they're secured and minimal) — generally fine, check with operator
+• Smartwatches (secured and minimal) — generally fine, check with operator

 • Glasses/contacts as covered above